Passion for animation

 After working in the animation industry, Gavin Ball became a professor at Ontario Tech University and founded his own creative consulting studio, Full Circle CS, which is currently developing Gladiotron, an interactive 3D webcomic and game.

 I wanted to make media with a positive message that reflects my values.
 I’m fortunate to work with a collective of passionate artists committed to developing and producing the best games, stories and art that we can.

 Growing up, I was often discouraged when people didn’t believe in me.
 Eventually, however, I realized I could do anything I wanted if I applied myself.
 It’s something I wish I had known earlier and want to share that with the next generation, particularly those in underserved communities.

 How has the Ryerson Transmedia Zone supported your efforts?

-Being accepted into the Transmedia Zone, external link to develop Gladiotron has been a massive blessing.
+Being accepted into the Transmedia Zone to develop Gladiotron has been a massive blessing.
 I’ve really benefited from the mentorship, community and workspace.
 Being in that environment has challenged me to be more innovative.

 How did your Ryerson graduate education prepare you for your career?

 It was an eye-opening experience that made me think differently about digital media.
 Ryerson opens your mind to think about what is possible, to think entrepreneurially and help solve the problems of tomorrow.